Fields of Study

 Princeton also participates in two established joint-degree programs with other institutions.
 Information about these can be found in the Fields of Study listings for the Woodrow Wilson School (for the M.P.A.-J.D. program), and the Department of Molecular Biology (for the M.D-Ph.D. program).
 Individual agreements or arrangements outside of these formal programs may also be possible with the support of a student's department and the Graduate School.

-The Graduate School currently authorizes (but itself does not grant) ten graduate certificates that recognize students’ acquisition of special expertise through extra language study, required course work, participation in special workshops or colloquia, and (in the case of Ph.D. students) significant content in the general examination and/or the doctoral dissertation.
+The Graduate School currently authorizes (but itself does not grant) a number of graduate certificates that recognize students’ acquisition of special expertise through extra language study, required course work, participation in special workshops or colloquia, and (in the case of Ph.D. students) significant content in the general examination and/or the doctoral dissertation.
 Students are not admitted to the University via certificate programs.
 Because the Graduate School does not grant certificates, they do not appear on the transcript (but may be listed on a student's c.v. or credentialed in other ways by the granting department or program).
-Authorized certificates are listed within Fields of Study.
+Authorized certificates are listed within Fields of Study, either as their own entry or, in cases where the certificate program is sponsored directly by a degree-granting department, within the sponsoring department's entry.